kpilens/next-antd-starter/README.md

-# Ant Design NextJS and Airtable
+# Ant Design NextJS Starter

 This example shows how to use Next.js along with [Ant Design Pro Layout](https://github.com/ant-design/ant-design-pro-layout) of React.
 This is intended to show the integration of this UI toolkit with the Framework.